devpsiarch/C-HashMap/README.md

 # Simple portable generic hash map implementation in pure C
-A generic robin hood hash map implementation in C that is moderately annoying to use.
+A fast generic robin hood hash map implementation in C that is moderately annoying to use.
 # What will hopefully be implemented
 - Many different hashing algorithms.
 - Many different Kind and implementation for the hash map to choose from.